jadersaunders/RedditBot/README.md

 # RedditBot

 This Github Repository contains my submission for project 4.
 A link to project instructions can be found [here](https://github.com/mikeizbicki/cmc-csci040/tree/2022fall/project_04#submission).
-My bot is opposing Donald Trump.
+My bot is opposing Donald Trump, and supporting Joe Biden via upvotes in my `bot_vote.py` file.

 Here is a [link](insertlinktothread) to my favorite thread involving my bot.
 Attached below is a ![screenshot of the thread](insertimagelink).